Melangert/Torrent-Berry/README.md

 - any linux distro: (ARM or x86)
 - Python 3.11+
-- 512MB RAM minimum (not reccomended as i havent tested that), 1GB+ recommended
+- 512MB RAM minimum (not ideal as i havent tested that), 1GB+ recommended

 ## Install